adandecha/HotKeys/ReadMe.md

 F4               : Exit the HotKeys app
 F12              : Clean restart the HotKeys app forgetting all config except clipboard history

-Alt-U            : Check for Updates, if available request User to install.
+Alt-U            : Check for Updates, and request User to install, if available.

 ```